Thank you to our 5K Race Sponsors:

 Can we walk the race?

 Yes.
 Please note, ALL 5K participants start at the same time: 8:45am whether you are walking or running.
-PLEASE NOTE: Half Marathon walker/joggers start at 7:30am & runners start at 8:30am.
+NEW PLEASE NOTE: Half Marathon runners/walker/joggers all start at 7:30am this year.

 What are the course records?

 For thirty five years, runners have been logging excellent times on this challenging course.
-The men's certified course record is held by local boy Evan Graves, (2004) 1:09:37.
+The men's certified course record is held by Louis Luchini (2009) 1:09:11.
 Joan Benoit Samuelson (1997) holds the women's record 1:17:06.

 Are there cash prizes?

 Contact Becky at firstname.lastname@example.org

 Do I get a shirt?

 Every pre-registered runner is guaranteed a long sleeve t-shirt and a custom award.